itzKiwiSky/LitiumVM/README.md

 Everyone who helps will be credited here (social media or Github page)

-also I do a simple todo list, here link : https://trello.com/b/uuZdIhO0/codename-lunaris

 # Library credits

 This engine use some third party libraries, here the creditation for they amazing work :D